delta-io/delta/PROTOCOL.md

 In `name` mode, readers must resolve columns in the data files by their physical names as given by the column metadata property `delta.columnMapping.physicalName` in the Delta schema.
 Partition values and column level statistics will also be resolved by their physical names.
 For columns that are not found in the files, `null`s need to be returned.
 Column ids are not used in this mode for resolution purposes.

 # Deletion Vectors
-Enablement:
+To support this feature:
- - To enable Deletion Vectors on a table, the table must have Reader Version 3 and Writer Version 7.
+- To support Deletion Vectors, a table must have Reader Version 3 and Writer Version 7.
 A feature name `deletionVectors` must exist in the table's `readerFeatures` and `writerFeatures`.

-When enabled:
+When supported:
+- A table may have a metadata property `delta.enableDeletionVectors` in the Delta schema set to `true`.
+Writers must set this property to write Deletion Vectors (DVs).
- - A table's `add` and `remove` actions can optionally include a Deletion Vector (DV) that provides information about logically deleted rows, that are however still physically present in the underlying data file and must thus be skipped during processing.
-Readers must read the table considering the existence of DVs.
+- A table's `add` and `remove` actions can optionally include a DV that provides information about logically deleted rows, that are however still physically present in the underlying data file and must thus be skipped during processing.
+Readers must read the table considering the existence of DVs, even when the `delta.enableDeletionVectors` table property is not set.

 DVs can be stored and accessed in different ways, indicated by the `storageType` field.
 The Delta protocol currently supports inline or on-disk storage, where the latter can be accessed either by a relative path derived from a UUID or an absolute path.